gjz78910/GreenStableYolo/README.md

-# Green StableYolo: Optimizing Inference Time and Image Quality of Text2Image Generation
+# GreenStableYolo: Optimizing Inference Time and Image Quality of Text-to-Image Generation

 This repository contains the **source codes** and **raw experiment results** for the paper.

->**Abstract:** Tuning the parameters and prompts for improving AI-based image generation systems has been a substantial yet unaddressed challenge.
-Hence we introduce Green StableYolo, which improves the parameters and prompts for stability.ai’s deep learning Stable Diffusion using NSGA-II and Yolo to both reduce GPU inference time and increase quality of the generated images.
-Our experiments show that despite a relatively slight trade-off (18%) in image quality compared to the baseline StableYolo (which only considers image quality), Green StableYolo achieves a substantial reduction in inference time (266% less) and a 526% higher hypervolume, thereby advancing the state-of-the-art in multi-objective optimization for text-to-image.
+>**Abstract:** Tuning the parameters and prompts for improving AI-based text-to-image generation has remained a substantial yet unaddressed challenge.
+Hence we introduce GreenStableYolo, which improves the parameters and prompts for stability.ai’s Stable Diffusion to both reduce GPU inference time and increase image generation quality using NSGA-II and Yolo.
+Our experiments show that despite a relatively slight trade-off (18%) in image quality compared to StableYolo (which only considers image quality), GreenStableYolo achieves a substantial reduction in inference time (266% less) and a 526% higher hypervolume, thereby advancing the state-of-the-art for text-to-image generation.

 # Documents
 - **results**: